spacetimeengineer/mupy/README.md

 $ apt install python3-pip
 ```

-3. Install git (if you plan to contribute or install by cloning) - Follow instrucations at https://www.atlassian.com/git/tutorials/install-git
+3. Install git (if you plan to contribute or install by cloning) - Follow instructions at https://www.atlassian.com/git/tutorials/install-git
 ```console
 $ sudo apt-get update
 ```